malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 Go to your [GitHub homepage](https://github.com/), and create two new public repositories with README documents.
 The first one will be our storage repository, which I named 'blog'.
-The second one will be our deployment repository, which will I named 'malcolmBurdorf.github.io'.
+The second one will be our deployment repository, which I named 'malcolmBurdorf.github.io'.
 It is important, that your deployment repository ends with '.github.io', since that will be the website domain ending.
 [With additional work, GitHub Pages allows you to change your domain.](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)
 &nbsp;